Foamysworld/EpochStuff/README.md

 (NOTE: All scripts tested and scripted for 1.0.3.1 and No, I will not be upgrading to the latest Epoch Version)

 You may use the scripts as you see fit.
-Give credit and enjoy.
+Enjoy.

 -Foamy